lauracorssac/HOSA/README.md

   2. In the `TokenValidationManager.py` file, change the value of the `YOUR_HEROKU_URL` variable to be the URL of your webserver hosted in Heroku;

   3. In the `NotificationManager.py` file, change the value of the `HOST` variable to be the IP of your VM.
 Change the `BUNDLE_ID` and `TEAM_ID` to be the your's Apple Developer information.
 Both Bundle ID and Team ID can be found in the `Signing and Capabilities` tab in Xcode.
-Change the `APNS_KEY_ID` to be the Key ID generated in (XX).
+Change the `APNS_KEY_ID` to be the Key ID generated in section 3.4.
 Change `APNS_AUTH_KEY_PATH` to be the full name of your key.
 Something like `AuthKey_4SVKWF123R.p8`.
 Change also the `DEVICE_TOKEN` variable to be the token of your iPhone.
 When you run the application, this value will be printed by the following function in your `AppDelegate.swift` file;

     ```swift
     func application( _ application: UIApplication, didRegisterForRemoteNotificationsWithDeviceToken deviceToken: Data) {